darrikonn/python2016/Verkefni5/MySchool_cmd/README.md

 > sudo pip install -r requirements.txt

 Next open *myschool_cmd.py* and change the global **USERNAME** in *line 8* to your own username..<br />
 You need to run the script with sudo privilege, where in your first run you will be prompt for a password from MySchool.
-This password will be saved to *.password.txt*, located in your *$HOME* directory, and only root will be able to both read and write.
+This password will be saved to *.password.txt*, located in your */root* directory, and only root will be able to both read and write.

 ## Run
 After the setup, you can run the commands that are listed in the *cheatsheet*, e.g.: